 In autumn 2013, the Rushton family gave the Department of English permission to re-establish an annual interdisciplinary conference under the title Rushton Undergraduate Conference in Language, Literature, and Culture and to open the conference to all Wayne State University undergraduate students.
-The first conference of this name took place on a February 28, 2014.
-The kickoff featured a colorful presentation by the founder of the Grand River Creative Corridor urban art project and a reading by the winner of the conference best essay award.
+The first conference of this name took place on February 28, 2014.
+The kickoff featured a colorful presentation by the founder of the Grand River Creative Corridor urban art project and a reading by the winner of the conference's best essay award.
 Afterward, thirty students from a wide range of majors presented on 11 panels throughout the day.
-Projects ranged from traditional academic research, to creative fiction and non-fiction, to performance art--and everything in between.
+Projects ranged from traditional academic research to creative fiction and non-fiction, to performance art – and everything in between.

 In 2015, the Department of English began partnering with the Department of Classical and Modern Languages, Literatures, and Cultures to expand this ongoing event.
 Featured speakers for the second annual conference were the founder of the Detroit Cooley High School Reuse Project and the winner of the conference's best undergraduate essay contest.
 The level of student participation increased with 47 undergraduates presenting on 13 panels.
 A poster contest was also added to the event.

-Last year the conference took place in the spacious and newly renovated Student Center Building and featured a presentation by The Detroit Experience Factory.
-This non-profit organization operates experiential tours of the city focused on getting newcomers and locals more connected to the people, places and projects in Detroit.
+In 2016, the conference took place in the spacious and newly renovated Student Center Building and featured a presentation by the Detroit Experience Factory.
+This non-profit organization operates experiential tours of the city focused on getting newcomers and locals more connected to the people, places, and projects in Detroit.

-For 2017, the event will again take place in the Student Center Building and include a light midday lunch with a presentation by Marian Reich from Global Ties Detroit, a nonprofit organization that hosts international exchange programs on behalf of governmental organizations, universities, and think tanks that promote global exchange and citizen diplomacy.
+Some 2017 conference highlights included 13 interdisciplinary panels, a King Lear roundtable, and a well-attended poster session where students competed for scholarships through the Global Crossroads competition.
+The midday keynote speaker was Marian Reich from Global Ties Detroit, a nonprofit organization that hosts international exchange programs on behalf of governmental organizations, universities, and think tanks that promote global exchange and citizen diplomacy.